yarnJ/reach-react-template/README.md

 * Node.js must be installed in your system.
 * After cloning the project with `$ git clone https://github.com/Zetsuboii/reach-react-template.git; cd reach-react-template`
 * use `$ npm install package.json` to install dependencies
-* You need a copy of reach to get the devnet running. `$ cd src/` and
+* You need a copy of reach to get the devnet running.
+If you don't have one already
 * `$ curl https://raw.githubusercontent.com/reach-sh/reach-lang/master/reach -o reach ; chmod +x reach`
 * After that running `$ REACH_CONNECTOR_MODE=ALGO ./reach devnet` (which runs the ALGORAND devnet inside the terminal)
 * go to the parent directory and start the React app `$ cd .. ; npm run start`